David Fahrenthold: Donald Trump’s ‘Grab ‘Em By The P****’ Tape Brought Death Threats To Washington Post Reporter

 — David Fahrenthold (@Fahrenthold) November 7, 2016

 In the end, David used Trump’s Twitter handle, @realdonaldtrump, as he sought proof of Trump’s donations to others.
-Fahrenthold eventually called more than 325 charities, and discovered that the amounts Trump claimed to have given away differed from reality.
+Fahrenthold eventually called more than 325 charities and discovered that the amounts Trump claimed to have given away differed from reality.

 “Trump’s presidential campaign staff said his actual giving had been…’tens of millions’.
 The state’s records showed something else…that the Trump Foundation…had received only a total of $5.5 million from Trump since 1987.
 In each case, I called the charity and asked if it had ever received a donation from Trump… In the years between 2008 and 2015 – when Trump wasn’t giving money to the Trump Foundation – he didn’t seem to have given much to other people’s charities, either.
 The only gift I could find in that range was from 2009, when he was credited with giving less than $10,000 to the Police Athletic League of New York City.”